JanJaapKo/SessyBattery/README.md

 # Sessy Battery - Domoticz Python plugin
 Domoticz plugin for Sessy batteries

-Preliminary version, breaking changes to be expected! reads state and percentage of batteries
+Preliminary version, breaking changes to be expected!<br>
+reads state and percentage of batteries<br><br>
+planned developments:
+- implement al measurements per battery
+- implement summary for all batteries (like total power, SoC etc)
+- implement data from p1 meter
+- implement OpenAPI spec to allow controlling the batteries from Domoticz

 ## Prerequisites